jelson/mohai/README.md

-The [MOHAI](https://mohai.org/), a museum in Seattle's South Lake Union, has a monthly event called [Maker Days](https://mohai.org/program/maker-days/) where a local maker comes and gives a free, hands-on, all-ages-appropriate introduction to an interesting maker skill or craft.
+The [MOHAI](https://mohai.org/), a museum in Seattle's South Lake Union, has a monthly event called [Maker Days](https://mohai.org/program/maker-days/) where a local maker gives a free, hands-on, all-ages-appropriate introduction to an interesting maker skill or craft.
 In [February of 2019](https://mohai.org/event/maker-day-making-the-mold/), that maker was me!

-I ran a booth demonstrating 3D printing, mold-making, and casting, and how they can be brought together to make customized plastic medallions.
-People could draw a design on paper, and in minutes it'd be a solid piece of plastic in any color they wanted with their design embossed.
+I demonstrated 3D printing, mold-making, casting, and how they can be combined to make customized plastic medallions.
+People could draw a design on paper, and in minutes it'd be a solid plastic medallion in any color they wanted with their design embossed on top.
 This repository contains all the software and other files that went into making the event, in case anyone wants to reproduce it.

 [Here are some photos](https://photos.app.goo.gl/AzxZ8Njd79hLUo9N7) of the process and the event.